intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 especially tricky, because this happens in host part of the SYCL program, which means that without special handling it won't even be visible to device compiler.

-3. We need to ensure that DPC++ RT properly set specialization constants used in the program: SYCL uses non-type template parameters to identify specialization constants in the program, while at SPIR-V and OpenCL level, each specialization constant is defined by its numerical ID, which means that we need to maintain some mapping from SYCL identifiers to a numeric identifiers to be able to set specialization constats.
+3. We need to ensure that DPC++ RT properly sets specialization constants used in the program: SYCL uses non-type template parameters to identify specialization constants in the program, while at SPIR-V and OpenCL level, each specialization constant is defined by its numerical ID, which means that we need to maintain some mapping from SYCL identifiers to a numeric identifiers to be able to set specialization constants.
 Moreover, at SPIR-V level composite specialization constants do not have separate ID and can only be set by setting value to each member of a composite, which means that we have 1:n mapping between SYCL identifiers and numeric IDs of specialization constants.

 4. When AOT compilation is used or target is a CUDA device (where NVPTX intermediate representation is used), we need to somehow emulate support for